Understanding your health

 When should you see a physiotherapist for torticollis?

-You should consult a physical therapist if you have symptoms such as those described above.
-Especially if the pain prevents you from performing your daily activities normally.
+You should consult a physical therapist if you experience the symptoms described above, especially if the pain prevents you from performing your daily activities normally.
+Physical therapy for neck pain offers effective treatments to speed up recovery from torticollis.

 You do not need to see a doctor before consulting a physical therapist.
-If your condition requires you to see a doctor, your physical therapist will be able to tell you.
+If your condition requires medical attention, your physical therapist will be able to advise you and refer you to the appropriate specialist.

 What physiotherapy treatments are available for torticollis?

 The good news is that most cases of torticollis improve quickly with the right treatment.
-In general, you should feel an improvement within the first few days.
+In general, you should feel an improvement within the first few days of starting treatment.

 What can I do at home for torticollis?